-NASC annual membership subscription for 2017 is £995 for companies with an annual turnover of less than £1,000,000 in the financial year ending in 2015, rising on a sliding scale to £12,800 for companies with an annual turnover in excess of £20,000,000.
-New lower subscription bands for companies with turnover, in 2014, below £1,600,000 were introduced from 1st January 2016 with the aim of encouraging smaller scaffolding contractors to become part of the NASC.
+NASC annual membership subscription is £995 for companies with an annual turnover of less than £1,000,000 rising on a sliding scale to £12,800 for companies with an annual turnover in excess of £26,600,000.
+Turnover is taken from the year end accounts supplied two years prior to the current year.

 A non-refundable fee of £500 (plus VAT) must be forwarded after the completed application has been submitted online.
 This fee covers the confederation’s administration costs and a desktop audit.